AndreaVivai/Bicopter-Control-Simulation/README.md

 # Bicopter Control Simulation

 ## Project description
 Bicopter control simulation using MATLAB and Simulink, implementing an optimal controller, along with a cascade PID controller for feedback.
-A custom convex optimization solver is also been implemented
+A custom convex optimization solver is also been implemented.
 Project for the university course: "Process Control"

 ## Prerequisites